AgentEnder/code-rub/apps/docs-site/docs/getting-started.md

 Currently, a jira plugin and an azure-devops plugin are provided.
 If this suits your use case, run `npx code-rub init --preset {jira|azure-devops}`, and then fill in the placeholder values created in `code-rub.config.js`.

 If this doesn't suit your use case, run `npx code-rub init` to generate a blank configuration.
 There are examples of local plugins in this repo's tool folder, and the `code-rub.config.js` file here demonstrates how to point to them.
 They can be either typescript or javascript.
-There are future plans to add azure-devops and github issues based support, but they are not yet implemented.
-PRs adding them are welcome 😀
+There are future plans to add github issues based support, but it is not yet implemented.
+PRs adding it are welcome 😀

+At a minimum, you will probably want to install the filter-files plugin too.
+This plugin helps limit the scope of the code-rub, and keeps things like tooling config from being selected.
+Check its [getting started doc](./API/@code-rub/filter-files/index.md) for more info.

 ## Plugins